Skip to Content

 Organic/Environmentally Friendly Postpartum Pad Options

-If conventional pads aren’t for you, but cloth pads don’t spark joy either, you may be interested in a more natural postpartum pad.
+If conventional pads aren’t for you, but cloth pads don’t spark joy either, you may be interested in a more natural postpartum pad with an organic cotton cover, perfect for sensitive skin.

 Natracare Maternity Pads